np-guard/netpol-analyzer/README.md

   k8snetpolicy list -k ./kube/config

 Flags:
-      --exposure               Enhance the analysis of permitted connectivity with exposure analysis -f, --file string            Write output to specified file --focusworkload string   Focus connections of specified workload in the output (<workload-name> or <workload-namespace/workload-name>)
+      --explain                Enhance the analysis of permitted connectivity with explainability information --exposure               Enhance the analysis of permitted connectivity with exposure analysis -f, --file string            Write output to specified file --focusworkload string   Focus connections of specified workload in the output (<workload-name> or <workload-namespace/workload-name>)